 Sierra Nevada Area

-Buckhorn Saloon is a great spot near the South entrance to Yosemite.
+Buckhorn Saloon – Fabulous stop near the South entrance to Yosemite.
 At North Fork, Sierra Nevada Foothills, 32992 Road 222.
-This watering hole opened up in the late 1800s.
-It's been remodeled and updated, but still has old West character.
-Phone (559) 877-8700
+This watering hole opened in the late 1800s.
+Been remodeled/updated, but still has old West character.
+Phone (559) 877-8700.